captjt/godoc-mcp/README.md

 # godoc-mcp

+> [!IMPORTANT]
+> This is still in development.
+There are still some outstanding features/issues that need to be completed, use at your own risk.

 A Model Context Protocol (MCP) server that provides real-time access to Go package documentation from pkg.go.dev, ensuring LLMs always have the latest and most accurate Go ecosystem information.

 ## Features